openbiox/awosome-bioinformatics/README.md

 - [threadpool](https://github.com/rdpeng/threadpool): Parallel Processing in R using a Thread Pool
 - [marina](http://califano.c2b2.columbia.edu/): master Regulator Inference Algorithm
 - [paradigm](http://paradigm.five3genomics.com): PAthway Representation and Analysis by Direct Inference on Graphical Models
+- [hupan](http://cgm.sjtu.edu.cn/hupan/index.html): a pan-genome analysis pipeline for human genomes.
+- [RaPID](https://github.com/ZhiGroup/RaPID): an ultra-fast tool for the identification of identity-by-descent segments among genotyped individuals.
+- [gemini](https://github.com/sellerslab/gemini): a variational Bayesian approach to identify genetic interactions from combinatorial CRISPR screens.
+- [CONFINED](https://github.com/cozygene/CONFINED): for the purpose of capturing replicable sources of biological variability in methylation data.
+These sources include, for example, age, sex, and cell-type composition.
+Importantly, the variation captured by CONFINED does not include any variability from technical or batch effects.
+- [marginPhase](https://github.com/benedictpaten/marginPhase): a program for simultaneous haplotyping and genotyping.
+- [osca](http://cnsgenomics.com/software/osca/): (OmicS-data-based Complex trait Analysis) is a software tool written in C/C++ for the analysis of complex traits using multi-omics data.
+- [ChiCMaxima](https://github.com/yousra291987/ChiCMaxima): a pipeline for analyzing and identificantion of chromation loops in CHi-C promoters data.
+- [circBrain](https://github.com/yangence/circBrain): Detection of circular RNA expression and related quantitative trait loci in the human dorsolateral prefrontal cortex.
+- [bazam](https://github.com/ssadedin/bazam): A read extraction and realignment tool for next generation sequencing data.
+- [DegNorm](https://nustatbioinfo.github.io/DegNorm/): short for degradation normalization, is a bioinformatics pipeline designed to correct for bias due to the heterogeneous patterns of transcript degradation in RNA-seq data.
+DegNorm helps improve the accuracy of the differential expression analysis by accounting for this degradation.
+- [conbase](https://github.com/conbase/conbase): a software for unsupervised discovery of clonal somatic mutations in single cells through read phasing
+- [3DChromatin_ReplicateQC](https://github.com/kundajelab/3DChromatin_ReplicateQC): Software to compute reproducibility and quality scores for Hi-C data.
+- [rnbeads](https://rnbeads.org/): an R package for comprehensive analysis of DNA methylation data obtained with any experimental protocol that provides single-CpG resolution.
+Supported assays include Infinium and EPIC microarrays and bisulfite sequencing protocols, and also MeDIP-seq and MBD-seq once the data have been preprocessed with DNA methylation level inference software.
+- [I-Boost](https://github.com/alexwky/I-Boost): a statistical boosting method that integrates multiple types of high-dimensional genomics data with clinical data for predicting survival time.
+- [bin3C](https://github.com/cerebis/bin3C): extract metagenome-assembled genomes (MAGs) from metagenomic data using Hi-C.
+- [dStruct](https://github.com/AviranLab/dStruct): method for identifying differential reactive regions from RNA structurome profiling data.
+- [Skmer](https://github.com/shahab-sarmashghi/Skmer): a fast tool for estimating distances between genomes from low-coverage sequencing reads (genome-skims), without needing any assembly or alignment step.
+- [iGUIDE](https://github.com/cnobles/iGUIDE): a pipeline written in snakemake for processing and analyzing double-strand DNA break events.
+These events may be induced, such as by designer nucleases like Cas9, or spontaneous, as produced through DNA replication or ionizing radiation.
+- [plyranges](https://github.com/sa-lee/plyranges): provides a consistent interface for importing and wrangling genomics data from a variety of sources.
+The package defines a grammar of genomic data manipulation based on dplyr and the Bioconductor packages IRanges, GenomicRanges, and rtracklayer.
+- [FORGe](https://github.com/langmead-lab/FORGe): tool for ranking variants and building an optimal graph genome.

 ##### Statistical and Visualization